andycn3/CalorieTracker/README.md

 will be a database in the program with common foods and meals so the program can use the calories already entered for that food and just account for the serving size the user enters.
+The user can add to this database if they wish to.
 If the food isn't in the database, the program will prompt the user to enter the calorie count per serving, the serving size, and how much of that food the user consumed.
 If the user eats the same thing